maxpmaxp/pdfreader/doc/tutorial.rst

 How to walk document pages
 --------------------------

-There is a generator :meth:`~pdfreader.document.PDFDocument.pages` we can use to walk the pages one by one.
+There is a generator :meth:`~pdfreader.document.PDFDocument.pages` to walk the pages one by one.
 It yields :class:`~pdfreader.types.objects.Page` instances.

 .. doctest::